-- If you need the Federal Police to assist they will usually need to see a Court Order, they cannot act on a Parenting Plan.
+- If you need the Federal Police to assist they will need to see a Court Order, they cannot act on a Parenting Plan.

-- You do not have to use lawyers to do Parenting Consent Orders, you can do it yourself.
+- You do not have to use lawyers to do Parenting Consent Orders, you can do them yourself.

 - You can use Parenting Consent Orders to document your parenting and property settlement agreement in the same document.